FAQs

 There are 4 power modes that EVE supports.

-- Active state – EVE is in full function mode preforming graphic rendering, touch processing and audio processing.
+- Active state – EVE is in full function mode performing graphic rendering, touch processing and audio processing.

-- Sleep state – in this state, the crystal oscillator and PLL is disabled, the system clock applied to EVE’s core is disabled.
+- Sleep state – in this state, the crystal oscillator and PLL are disabled, and the system clock applied to EVE’s core is disabled.
 All register content is retained.

 EVE FAQs – Display